maksymmmtk/cliff-walker-rl/README.md

 ---

-## 🤖 The "Vibe Coding" Workflow
+## The "Vibe Coding" Workflow

 This project was built by interacting with a local Large Language Model (`Qwen 2.5 Coder 7B`) via LM Studio.

 ### 1. Model Selection
-I used **Qwen 2.5 Coder 7B (Instruct)**, running locally on Linux.
+I used **Qwen 2.5 Coder 7B (Instruct)**, running locally.
 This model was chosen for its superior reasoning capabilities in Python and Algorithm generation.

 ![Model Selection](/docs/screenshots/Screenshot_20260204_225658-2.png)